 In 1970, Thor Heyerdahl crossed the Atlantic Ocean on a papyrus ship.
 He left from Morocco and reached Barbados, following the route of trade winds.
 Some believe this discovery proves that before Christopher Columbus, people leaving from Africa may have accessed America.

-In 1991, Heyerdahl discovered some unusual pyramids in Güimar, which is located in the Canary Islands, and moved to Tenerife to study them.
+In 1991, Heyerdahl got news of the existence of the pyramids in Güimar, which is located in the Canary Islands, and moved to Tenerife to study them.
 These structures are directionally from the north to the south.
 According to Heyerdahl, the similarities between the Egyptian and Aztec buildings are further evidence of the influence of Africa on Pre- Colombian people.

 In 1998, the area opened to the public.
 It was sponsored by another Norwegian, Fred Olsen, who owns the largest ship and ferry company in the Canary Islands.

 The ʺpyramidsʺ hypothesis is not accepted by scientists.
 Some searches have been executed, and 19th century pottery parts were found under the pyramids.
 Also, a volcanic cave was found under the pyramids, and aboriginal rests were found inside it, being dating back to 600 - 1000 CE, establishing a hard boundary for the construction.
-Moreover, there is no mention of these pyramids in archives.
+Moreover, there is no mention of these pyramids in archives until 1881.
 According to scientists, these buildings are simply stones accumulated by peasants to cultivate their fields.

 Even though this hypothesis does not convince scientists, the museum shows a lovely exhibition of Thor Heyerdahl’s works and expeditions.